A crew member lost her leg after she became entangled in a rope holding Loch Ness cruise ship returning to berth.

-Aurelia Thabert was injured in the accident on Jacobite Queen when the ship moved forward and tightened the rope around her leg.
+Aurelia Thabert was injured in the accident on the ship Jacobite Queen when the vessel moved forward and tightened the rope around her leg.

 The operator, Jacobite Cruises Ltd, admitted charges under the Health and Safety at Work Act over the accident in June 20, 2012.